Rick Nowels: Madonna

 While Nowels was in New York for the Grammy Awards in 1997, he met Madonna during a shopping expedition at Barneys.
-She later booked two weeks’ worth of writing time with Rick in his Hollywood Hills studio.
-Together they wrote “The Power of Good-Bye,” “Little Star,” and “To Have and Not to Hold”, all featured on Madonna's seventh studio album, Ray of Light.
+She later booked two weeks worth of writing time with Nowels in his Hollywood Hills studio.
+Together, they wrote "The Power of Good-Bye", "Little Star" and "To Have and Not to Hold", all featured on Madonna's seventh studio album, Ray of Light.

-Ray of Light won Best Pop Album at the 1998 Grammy Awards, where Madonna thanked Nowels from the stage during her acceptance speech.
+Ray of Light won Best Pop Album at the 1999 Grammy Awards, where Madonna thanked Nowels from the stage during her acceptance speech.
 The album also won Best Recording Package, Best Dance Recording, and Best Short Form Music Video.

-In 2014, Nowels and Madonna collaborated again on a song, “Beautiful Scars,” for her thirteenth studio album, Rebel Heart.
+In 2014, Nowels and Madonna collaborated again on a song, "Beautiful Scars", from her thirteenth studio album, Rebel Heart.

 Dido

-Nowels met Dido in 1999 where she was making her debut album No Angel under Cheeky Records, an independent label in London.
-Rick co-produced three songs on her first album including "Here With Me", "Hunter", and "All You Want", all which were released as singles to promote the album.
-"Here With Me" became Dido's debut single as an artist, peaking at number four in the UK Singles Chart.
-The album No Angel went on to sell 15 million copies worldwide and made Dido an international superstar.
+Nowels met Dido in 1999 during the recording sessions for her debut album, No Angel, under Cheeky Records, an independent label in London.
+Nowels co-produced three songs on the album, including "Here with Me", "Hunter" and "All You Want", all which were released as singles to promote the album.
+"Here with Me" became Dido's debut single as an artist, peaking at number four on the UK Singles Chart.
+No Angel went on to sell 15 million copies worldwide.

-In 2002, Rick and Dido collaborated again to produce her second album Life For Rent.
+In 2002, Nowels and Dido collaborated again to produce her second album Life for Rent.
 Nowels wrote five songs featured on the album, including singles "White Flag" and "Sand in My Shoes".
 The album became the seventh best-selling album of the 2000s in the UK, was nominated for a Grammy, won the award for "Best Single" at the 2004 Brit Awards, won "International Hit of the Year" at the 2004 Ivor Novello Awards, and other accolades.

 The pair went on to collaborate on Dido's Safe Trip Home album in 2008, her Girl Who Got Away album in 2013, and her 2019 album Still on My Mind.

+In an interview with Songwriter Universe in 2015, Nowels discussed working with her: " I met Dido when she was unknown, making her debut album on an indie label in the U.K. It was all very humble…writing in her little flat and her making tea for me.
+She’s a very smart songwriter and distills everything down to its simple essence.
+She has Irish roots and writes beautiful, simple folk melodies…right up my alley.
+I ended up producing on the first album and we had a hit with “Here With Me”.
+Her album (No Angel) ended up selling 12 million records!
+On the next album (Life for Rent) I co-wrote five songs.
+“White Flag” was a huge international hit.
+We had another single called “Sand In My Shoes”—I always felt that was a big hit, but it didn’t really make it.
+That album also sold 12 million.
+Dido sold 25 million records over a four-year period."